Durham 'will speak' to Franklin over allegations

 Last updated on .From the section Cricket

-Durham have said they "will speak" to head coach James Franklin over historic bullying allegations made by Indian cricketer Yuzvendra Chahal.
+Durham have said they "will speak" to head coach James Franklin over historical bullying allegations made by Indian cricketer Yuzvendra Chahal.

 ESPN Cricinfo reports that spinner Chahal, 31, claimed that Franklin and former Australia all-rounder Andrew Symonds tied him up when they played together at Mumbai in the IPL in 2011.